Chapter 17:

 And I was just thinking Mede was kind…

-The momentum of his being thrown dragged on for a while.
-I had run a few meters until I was able to catch up with his tattered body.
-I saw his form change, from his creature form to his human form, as he swept part of the forest with him.
+The momentum of Celphi being thrown dragged on for a while.
+I ran meters before I caught up with his tattered body.
+His form shifted back, from creature to human, as he swept part of the forest with him.

 I just had to glare at the source.
 Mede.